 Table of contents

-- Updated 2022: New challenges facing the financial services sector
+- Updated 2023: New problems for financial services

 - Top 5 banking industry challenges

 - The greatest challenges the financial services industry will face in the next 5 years

 - Challenges faced by the financial services sector in India, China and globally